 Musquee de Provence

 Musquee de Provence is a South of France native.
 It has a weird resemblance to a cheese wheel.
-This pumpkin looks like it has been carved into wedges because of its deep ribbings.
+The deep ribbings on this pumpkin give it the appearance of being carved into wedges.
 It has a tan shape with dark orange flesh having a pleasant flavor.

 These pumpkins grow up to a maximum height of 15lbs.
 They are deeply ribbed with an orange exterior.
 They make a great ingredient for baking dishes with pumpkin.

 Like Musquee de Provence, long island cheese too has a similar shape to a cheese wheel.
 It has pale orange skin with deep orange flesh.
 This pumpkin can be used in pumpkin pie.

 Fortunately, because of the ads on our website, readers and subscribers of Healthier Steps are sponsoring many underprivileged families.
 Thank you!